Operation Stovewood is the single largest law enforcement investigation into non-familial child sexual exploitation and abuse in the UK.

 Stovewood began back in 2014 when the NCA was formally asked to lead an independent investigation by the Chief Constable of South Yorkshire Police.
 The request followed an independent review of the management of child sexual exploitation by agencies in South Yorkshire by Professor Alexis Jay.

 We now have around 200 officers working on the investigation to deliver justice for the victims.
 Many of those officers are based at sites in South Yorkshire.
-To date 20 people have been convicted of offences identified by Operation Stovewood and we expect that to rise.
+To date, we have recorded 1367 crimes, arrested 209 individuals and nominated 1080 survivors.
+20 people have been convicted of offences identified by Operation Stovewood and we expect that to rise.
 Those convicted have been handed prison sentences totalling around 250 years.

 The full Terms of Reference for the investigation can be found here.